 Due to the popularity of this program, numbers have been limited.
 If girls, boys or parents are interested in enrolling, then approaching the club as soon as possible is a good idea.
 More details can be found on the JDS page.

 This programme is provided for people who have left school in a competitive rowing environment and would like to continue increasing their skills and performance to state and national levels of competition.
-The club has access to some very well respected coaches who manage this programme, in conjunction with modern equipment that helps provide a competitive capability for the elite athletes.
+The club has access to some very well-respected coaches who manage this programme, in conjunction with modern equipment that helps provide a competitive capability for the high-performance senior athletes.

 RULE 25 MASTERS

 The age of a Masters rower shall be that which he or she attains during the current calendar year.

 By-Law to RULE 25 — Masters (Men, Women and Mixed)